HYPOTHYROID AND YOUR DOG

 What you need to know and no one is talking about...

 I feel compelled to share this information after going through my dog's struggle to find help with this disease.
 I am dedicating this page on our website to educate dog owners about The Hypothyroid Epidemic in our country for other dog owners who know something is "off" with your dog but you can't figure out what!
-Marco started acting aggressive toward my other dogs, he started retreating, and became paralysingly fearful of normal things.
+Marco started acting aggressive toward my other dogs, he started retreating, and became overly fearful of everyday normal things.

 This page is going to talk about Hypothyroid, one of the most common disease in our dogs but is going misdiagnosed.
 I will explain how it is directly related to BEHAVIOR ISSUES and many symptoms that present like other illnesses which can be confusing for the animal medical community.
 I will also provide you with resources that were helpful to me during our five month battle, with six different veterinarians (included neurology specialists) to finally get him the help he needed.